Fourth Trimester Care: Healing, Bonding & Balance

 2. Bonding: Building Connection with Your Baby

 Bonding doesn’t always happen instantly—and that’s okay.
 The fourth trimester is a period of learning and connecting.
+Ways to Strengthen Bonding:- Skin-to-skin contact: Promotes warmth, safety, and emotional connection.

 - Responsive care: Tuning into your baby’s cues builds trust.